Our International Stammering Awareness Day (ISAD) 2021 campaign, pushing for greater representation of stammering in the media.

 The expectation that people shouldn't stammer is profoundly damaging.
 Diversity must include disfluency.
 It is time to end the zero visibility of stammering.
 Until we hear and see people who stammer in the media, society will continue to respond inappropriately when they hear stammering.

-This petition won't end on 22nd October.
 Over the next year we'll track how the media will include disfluent voices in their programming and what efforts they take to ensure that stammering is accounted for in all their recruitment and HR policies.

 2. Contribute to our Fighting Fund to support our campaigns and services.